JamFox/docs.jamfox.dev/docs/content/food/snacks.md

 3. Spread another layer of bechamel on top of the sandwich and another layer of cheese.
 4. Place into a broiler or oven until thoroughly brown and bubbly.
 5. Et voilà!

+## Porto melon

+!!! abstract inline "Ingredients"
+    - Porto wine
+    - Melon

+1. Cut the melon in half and remove the core from both sides.
+2. Fill the core with porto wine.
+3. Dig in with a spoon and enjoy!